BEAVER (Castor Canadensis)

 - Loss of trees

-Beavers can cause conflicts with other water uses, but ranchers, farmers and urban landowners now understand that restoring beaver to a stream may provide the restoration benefits that would otherwise cause 10s to 100s of thousands of dollars!
+Beavers can cause conflicts with other water uses, but ranchers, farmers and urban landowners now understand that restoring beaver to a stream may provide the restoration benefits that would otherwise cost 10s to 100s of thousands of dollars!
 Learn more about “cheap and cheerful” stream restoration provided by these busy mammals: click here

 For information on beaver restoration and conservation, click here.